Senior Vice President, Global Quality & Customer Experience

 About GM: Alicia Boler-Davis

 Alicia Boler Davis was named senior vice president, Global Quality & Customer Experience effective July 1, 2013.
 This appointment expands her customer experience role from a U.S. position to oversee the rest of the world where GM does business.
-Ms. Boler-Davis reports to GM Chairman and CEO Dan Akerson and is a member of the GM Executive Operations Committee.
+Ms. Boler-Davis is a member of the GM Executive Operations Committee.

 In February 2012, Ms. Boler-Davis was appointed to U.S. vice president, Customer Experience.
 Later that year, her role was expanded to vice president, Global Quality and U.S. Customer Experience.